jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 There are a few issues with this:

 - It changes the behaviour for the whole origin.
 You can imagine a similar format that lets you specify rules for particular resources, but the resource would start to get quite large.
-- You end up with two request, one for the `/crossdomain.xml`, and one for the actual resource.
+- You end up with two requests, one for the `/crossdomain.xml`, and one for the actual resource.
 This becomes more of an issue the bigger `/crossdomain.xml` gets.
 - For larger sites built by multiple teams, you end up with issues over ownership of `/crossdomain.xml`.

 ## In-resource opt-in